 Nurture the land in your yard and protect the environment by channeling rain water and runoff from gutters into a rain garden planted with deep-rooted, colorful native plants.
 We’ll show you how to do it step by step.

 If the carpet in your living room is looking worn, remove it and install some hardwood flooring.
-Quality hardwood flooring can cost anywhere from $3 to $8 per square foot and you can save some money by installing it yourself.

 Make (and Play!)
 Backyard Games

 This classic backyard game is easy and inexpensive to make yourself.
 And with legs that fold up, it’s easy to tote along for tailgating, camping and more.
 Plus, watch the video tutorial for a quick how-to!